-The Medical Plan covers eligible in-network preventive care at 100% with no deductible, coinsurance, or copayments.
-Out-of-network preventive care is also covered but generally at a higher cost.
-You and/or your covered spouse/domestic partner can earn Additional Wellness Rewards for completing any of the following age and gender appropriate preventive care services:
+The Medical Plan covers eligible in-network preventive care at 100% with no copayments.
+Out-of-network preventive care is also covered but you will have to meet a deductible and pay a copay.

 - Wellness physical;

 - Cervical or prostate screening;

-- · Mammogram; and
+- Mammogram; and

-- · Colonoscopy.
+- Colonoscopy.